 The 3000-family LCA architecture has a number of features that are essential to the DRAM controller design.
 The first such feature is the dual data input paths in the IOBs, one registered and one direct.
 This structure permits the address and data on a multiplexed bus to be latched from the same I/O pin.
 Figure 3 is a bit-sliced view of an IOB used to latch the multiplexed Address/Data bus.
-In this flip-flop; the data flows directly into the ECC logic.

-design, the address is latched into the IOB input flip-flop with the 8086 ALE.
+In this design, the address is latched into the IOB input flip-flop with the 8086 ALE.
 The data from the 8086 can enter the same input pin and go directly to the ECC circuit via the IOB direct input-there is no need for external latches.